saikrishna-prathapaneni/strayos-belt-speed/README.md

    **Note:** For speed estimate a constant interval (of 1/60 sec) is considered between frames.

 7. **Outlier Detection and Noise Removal**: To improve accuracy, the script includes outlier detection.
 It uses the interquartile range method to identify and exclude any abnormal speed readings that might skew the results.

    **Note:** The parameters `--window_size` (default: 100) is used to find the number of recent readings to consider for outlier detection and the parameter `--threshold` for adjusting the outlier sensitivity.

+8. **Zero speed detection**: zero speed detection is based on adaptive threshold that returns based on last `--adaptive_threshold_window` (default: 30) standard deviation values measured. `--near_zero_base_threshold` (default: 10) is base threshold to consider it as a zero speed

-8. **Result Output**: Finally, the script outputs the calculated speed of the conveyor belt for each frame, along with the corresponding timestamp, and saves this data to a CSV file.
+9. **Result Output**: Finally, the script outputs the calculated speed of the conveyor belt for each frame, along with the corresponding timestamp, and saves this data to a CSV file.

 <br>